Ikram-Zak/Ikram-Zak/README.md

 ### Glad to see you here!
-I’m a passionate junior web developer with a Search Engine Marketing (SEM) background and experience of more than 5 years in digital marketing.
+Passionate junior professional with a Search Engine Marketing (SEM) background and experience of more than 5 years in digital marketing.

-I am now giving a boost to my career focusing on coding.
+I am now giving a boost to my career focusing on data and coding.

 - 🌱 I’m learning Python alongside Javascript